6.8 – 7.75

 |gall (only)||hatched or unhatched gall identified by form and position rather than contents|

-Strongly associated with mistletoes (Loranthaceae); Armstrong 1947 refers to adults being taken on two species of mistletoe in NSW (as 'Loranthus', probably Amyema spp.
-There are two more recent WA collections by R.P.
-McMillan in the SA Museum which show that Amyema is a larval host.
+Strongly associated with mistletoes (Loranthaceae); Armstrong 1947 refers to adults being taken on two species of mistletoe in NSW (as 'Loranthus'), probably Amyema spp.
+Two more recent WA collections by R.P.
+McMillan in the SA Museum show that Amyema is a larval host.
 A pair was cut from 'from tunnels in Loranthus preissii' (now Amyema preissii) and a single individual was 'cut from Amyema'.
 The mistletoe A. preissii also occurs widely in SA and mainly parasitises Acacia species.
-The recent SA larval host records are from A. miquelii (Box Mistletoe), another common species that parasitizes a range of woodland Eucalypts in temperate areas, and, occasionally, a small number of mallee Eucalypt species.
+The recent SA larval host records are from A. miquelii (Box Mistletoe), another common mistletoe which parasitizes a range of woodland Eucalypts in temperate areas, and a few mallee Eucalypt species also.

 |¹ Legend||regions||SA State Herbarium regions (map)|

 EA: Eastern, EP: Eyre Peninsula, FR: Flinders Ranges, GT: Gairdner-Torrens, KI: Kangaroo Island, LE: Lake Eyre, MU: Murray, NL: Northern Lofty, NU: Nullarbor, NW: North-Western, SE: South-Eastern, SL: Southern Lofty, YP: Yorke Peninsula